SRGSSR/pillarbox-android/docs/CONTINUOUS_INTEGRATION.md

 1. Create a TeamCity configuration called _Code quality_.
 2. Add a VCS _Trigger_ on `+:pull/*`.
 3. Add a _Command Line_ build step which simply executes `make danger`.
+4. Add a _Gradle_ build step which run Unit Tests with gradle task `clean testDebug`.
+5. Add a _Gradle_ build step witch run Instrumented Tests with gradle task `connectedAndroidTestDebug mergeAndroidReports`.
+6. Add a _Gradle_ build step witch build a Nightly from a pull request `pushDemoVersionToTeamcity assembleRelease appDistributionUploadRelease --groups=%env.NIGHTLY_GROUPS% --appId=%env.NIGHTLY_APP_ID%` and add the following environment variable to the configuration :
+    - `env.GITHUB_BRANCH_NAME` with value  `%teamcity.pullRequest.source.branch%`.
+    - `env.IS_SNAPSHOT` with value `true`.
-4. Add a _Pull Requests_ build feature that monitor GitHub (requires a personal access token).
+7. Add a _Pull Requests_ build feature that monitor GitHub (requires a personal access token).
-5. Checks are performed by Danger, which requires a few [environment variables](https://danger.systems/guides/getting_started.html) to be properly set.
+8. Checks are performed by Danger, which requires a few [environment variables](https://danger.systems/guides/getting_started.html) to be properly set.
 Add the following three environment variable _Parameters_ to the configuration:
     - `env.GITHUB_PULL_REQUEST_ID` with value  `%teamcity.pullRequest.number%`.
     - `env.GITHUB_REPO_SLUG` with value `SRGSSR/pillarbox-android`.
     - `env.GITHUB_REPO_URL` with value `https://github.com/SRGSSR/pillarbox-android`.
-6. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `env.ANDROID_HOME` exist.
+9. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `env.ANDROID_HOME` exist.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

-## Unit tests

-To have TeamCity run unit tests for GitHub pull requests and post the corresponding status back to GitHub:

-1. Create a TeamCity configuration called _Pillarbox-tests_.
-2. Add a VCS _Trigger_ on `+:pull/*`.
-3. Add a _Gradle_ build step for Unit tests which simply executes task `clean test`.
-4. Add a _Gradle_ build step for Instrumented tests which simply executes task `connectedTest mergeAndroidReports`. _(Currently disabled)_
-5. Add a _Pull Requests_ build feature that monitor GitHub (requires a personal access token).
-6. Add a _Commit status publisher_ build feature which posts to GitHub (requires a personal access token).
-7. Add an _XML report processing_ build feature formatting test output as _Ant JUnit_.
-8. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `env.ANDROID_HOME` exist.
-Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

 ## Deliveries

-TBD
+There is two kind of deliveries, libraries and a Demo application.
+- The demo application is delivered threw _Firebase distribution_.
+Teamcity will publish a Nightly and a release version.
+The build agent needs to have a service google authentication installed.
+More information are available [here](https://firebase.google.com/docs/app-distribution/android/distribute-gradle?apptype=apk)
+- The libraries are stored on Github packages on the repo.
+To publish new version of the libraries, two variables need to be sets `env.USERNAME` and `env.GITHUB_TOKEN`.
+The Github token need to have the correct rights access for publishing on packages.

+### To have Teamcity building releases (Libraries and Demo application)

+1. Add a _Gradle_ build step which run task `clean pushVersionToTeamcity assembleRelease publish`
+2. Add a _Gradle_ build step which run task `appDistributionUploadRelease --groups=%env.RELEASE_GROUPS% --appId=%env.RELEASE_APP_ID%`

+### To have teamcity building snapshots

+Add a _Gradle_ build step which run task `clean pushVersionToTeamcity assembleRelease publish` and add the following environment variable to the configuration :
+- `env.IS_SNAPSHOT` with value `true`.

+### To have teamcity building nightlies

+Add a _Gradle_ build step which run task `pushDemoVersionToTeamcity appDistributionUploadRelease --groups=%env.NIGHTLY_GROUPS% --appId=%env.NIGHTLY_APP_ID%` and add the following environment variable to the configuration :
+- `env.IS_SNAPSHOT` with value `true`.